 FIGURE 2.
-TWO PHASE PWM OUTPUT AT 500kHz
+FOUR PHASE PWM OUTPUT AT 500kHz

 Power supply ripple frequency is determined by the channel frequency, F{SW}, multiplied by the number of active channels.
-For example, if the channel frequency is set to 250kHz, the ripple frequency is 500kHz.
+For example, if the channel frequency is set to 250kHz and there are three phases, the ripple frequency is 750kHz.